 Asking something of people

-The worst-case-scenario here is that the other person will say no, and leave you feeling rejected and unworthy.
-People may also feel that the act of asking for something is awkward and uncomfortable, and that they're bothering and imposing on the other person.
+The worst-case-scenario here is that they'll say no, and leave you feeling rejected and unworthy.
+Someone may also feel that the act of asking for something is awkward and uncomfortable, and that they're bothering and imposing on the other person.

-- Asking someone for their phone number, or if they're on Facebook.
+- Asking someone for their phone number, or if they're on social media

 Revealing personal information about yourself

-People often worry about sharing certain aspects of themselves with others.
+People often worry about sharing certain aspects of themselves.
 Someone may fully realize they have this fear, and that they may be too guarded and secretive.
-At other times it may be much more subtle, and someone may instead say something like, "Well, I'm just not a very expressive guy", when a discomfort with opening up is really at the heart of it.
+At other times it may be much more subtle, and they may say something like, "Well, I'm just not a very expressive guy", when a discomfort with opening up is really at the heart of it.

-Aside from the obvious worry that they may be judged negatively for the things they reveal, they may also fear that their disclosure will create an awkward situation, or that people will use the information against them somehow.
+Aside from the obvious worry they may be judged for the things they reveal, they might also fear their disclosure will create an awkward vibe, or that the information will be used against them somehow.
 A related belief is thinking that you're lame and boring and have nothing interesting to say about yourself.
 Also, some people just aren't used to sharing certain things about themselves, maybe because of how they were raised.
-They may hesitate to do it because it feels weird and new more than anything.
+They may hesitate to do it because it feels weird and unfamiliar more than anything.
 Some ways you can reveal personal information are:

-- Letting people know day-to-day information about your life, or things that have happened to you in the past, e.g., someone may hesitate to tell others about how their shift at work went.
+- Letting people know day to day information about your life, or things that have happened to you in the past, e.g., someone may hesitate to tell anyone about how their shift at work went

-- Telling people your interests, especially if you feel some of the things you're into are a bit odd or unpopular.
+- Telling people your interests, especially if you feel some of the things you're into are odd or unpopular

 - Revealing your sense of humor.
 Someone may hold back on a joke they want to make for fear of coming across as corny, offensive, or strange.
-A group of friends may be joking around and taking turns asking each other ridiculous 'Would You Rather?' questions.
-When it's that person's turn to say something, they may go, "Ah...
+A group of friends may be joking around and taking turns asking each other ridiculous "Would You Rather?" questions.
+When it's one person's turn to say something, they may go, "Ah...
 I suck at coming up with this stuff.
 I'll pass."